blackhoodieRE/blackhoodiere.github.io/_pages/mission.md

 ### Hosts

-If your conference or organization is interested in hosting or supporting a BlackHoodie Training, please reach out to us on twitter or send us an e-mail to blackhoodieboard@gmail.com and we’ll work with you to plan something.
+If your conference or organization is interested in hosting or supporting a BlackHoodie Training, please reach out to us on twitter or send us an e-mail to blackhoodieboard (gmail..) and we’ll work with you to plan something, if we have the capacity.